Understand the Future Customer Journey

 Even if you’re open to change (and these CEOs are), that’s still a confronting statement if most of your role involves building and leading a successful hospital!

-Next week, I’ll be saying something similar to leaders at a banking conference:
+The following week, I said something similar to leaders at a banking conference:

 “The future of banking is not in banks.”